Car Insurance in Idaho

 For currently insured drivers

 If you already have auto insurance, getting an SR-22 certificate is straightforward.
-Contact your car insurance company and ask the company to file an SR-22 request for you.
+Contact your car insurance company ask the company to file an SR-22 request for you.
 If your insurer isn’t willing to file a request, you'll need to look for a new insurer.

 For uninsured drivers

-When filing for a new policy, you might be saddled with an upfront fee to have your prospective insurer file an SR-22 request for you and to cover your high-risk driving profile.
+When filing for a new policy, you might be saddled with an up-front fee to have your prospective insurer file an SR-22 request for you and to cover your high-risk driving profile.
 Needing an SR-22 might disqualify you from purchasing insurance from some companies, while others would be happy to sell you a policy.

 For drivers without a vehicle